West Houston students achieve excellence at UHV Katy

 Regardless of where or how students attend UHV, the qualified faculty and small class sizes will ensure they receive the personal attention and encouragement needed to succeed.

 “Getting my degree at UHV was a great experience,” said Jessica Janis, an Inez resident who graduated in May with a Bachelor of Business Administration in accounting.
 “The academic advisors help you plan your degree path, and the faculty make themselves available to help you understand the material.
 The faculty want to know your personal goals and invest the time and effort to help you reach them.
 Even during a pandemic, UHV made getting my degree convenient and rewarding.”

 UHV has agreements with many Houston area community colleges, allowing for a seamless transfer to the university.
 Students can choose to pursue degrees in a variety of fields through UHV’s three academic schools: Arts & Sciences, Business Administration, and Education, Health Professions & Human Development.

-The School of Education, Health Professions & Human Development offers undergraduate degrees in teaching, health studies, kinesiology and nursing, and graduate degrees in sport management, curriculum and instruction, counseling, administration and supervision, educational technology and special education.
+The School of Education, Health Professions & Human Development offers undergraduate degrees in teaching, health studies, kinesiology and nursing, and graduate degrees in sport management, curriculum and instruction, counseling, administration and supervision, early childhood, educational technology and special education.
 Popular graduate programs and concentrations include English as a Second Language/Teaching English to Speakers of Other Languages, dyslexia, superintendent and educational technology.